-Water quality data were collected, analyzed, and reported for the year 2020.
-Additionally, instruments were maintained and calibrated as defined in Grant PUD's 2018 updated WDOE-approved Quality Assurance Project Plan (QAPP; Grant PUD 2018), which contains elements of sampling frequency, procedures, equipment, analytical methods, quality control, data handling and assessment procedures, and reporting protocols designed to meet the conditions of the 401 WQC (WDOE 2007; see Section 2.0).
+Water quality data were collected, analyzed, and reported for the year 2022.
+Additionally, instruments were maintained and calibrated as defined in the 2018 updated WDOE-approved Quality Assurance Project Plan (QAPP; Grant PUD 2018), which contains elements of sampling frequency, procedures, equipment, analytical methods, quality control, data handling and assessment procedures, and reporting protocols designed to meet the conditions of the 401 WQC (WDOE 2007; see Section 2.0).

-The following annual fixed-site monitoring program (FSM program) water quality summary report (summary report) provides the results of Grant PUD's FSM program in 2020 in accordance with Section 6.7.3 of the 401 WQC (WDOE 2007).
+The following annual fixed-site monitoring program (FSM program) water quality summary report (summary report) provides the results of the FSM program in 2022 in accordance with Section 6.7.3 of the 401 WQC (WDOE 2007).